magland/spike-collab/extracellular_recording_site_simulator/README.md

 ### Future Work

-More probes will be implemented (Neuroseeker, tetrodes, etc.) along with more brain regions (hippocampus, etc.).
+More probes will be implemented (Neuroseeker, H-Series, tetrodes,  etc.) along with more brain regions (hippocampus, thalamus, etc.) and more animals (mouse).

 ### Papers Referenced